ThinkbotsAreFree/logo.eno/README.md

     -- say

-        & "Factorial of "
-        & number
-        & " is "
-          factorial number
+        Factorial of number is factorial number

     -- say